A guide to different types of pastry and what to best use them for

 - Roll into ball whack it in fridge for an hour

 - After it's been in the fridge, sprinkle your table with flour and use a rolling pin to roll to the shape you need

 - Then follow the instructions of the recipe you're following.
-You will usually be told to blind bake first before adding any filling
+(You will usually be told to blind bake first before adding any liquid filling)

 Grandma G’s top tips: